chongchonghe/ads_search/README.md

 # ads_search

+A simple NASA ADS query tool that works.

 ## Key Features

-- Query NASA database and copy bibtex into clipboard.
-(Clipboard feature is tested to be working on macOS)
+-  Copy bibtex into clipboard or open the ads entry in browser.
+(Tested on macOS)

 ## How to Use